Runtime Model

 Note

-FleCSI program options must be declared at namespace scope, i.e., outside of any function, class, or enum class.
-This is not a problem!
-It is often convenient to declare them in a header file (in which case, they must also be declared inline) or directly before the main function.
-We use the latter for this example simply for conciseness.
+FleCSI program options must be created before calling flecsi::initialize (and must survive through all uses of their value).
+It is often convenient to declare them in a namespace in a header file (in which case, they must also be declared inline).

 Let’s consider the first Car Options option: --level.
 To declare this option, we use the following declaration: